Giant Pacific octopus

-“Giant” is the operative word here.
-The average arm span is 14 feet.
-With no bones to encumber it, however, this soft-bodied animal can slip through a hole no larger than its hard beak—2 inches or less.
+Giant Pacific octopuses have an average arm span of 14 feet.
+With no bones to encumber it, however, this soft-bodied animal can slip through a hole no larger than its hard beak — 2 inches or less.
 It’s also a master of camouflage, blending its color, texture and shape into the seascape to ambush fishes, crabs and other prey.

 Got a Grip